 1 Timothy 4:8

-Question: Why do you think we have trouble putting our soul’s health above our body’s health?
+Why do we have trouble putting soul-health above physical well-being?
 How could we as Christians work to make our spiritual lives a higher priority?